hhousni/my_professional_website/content/blog/2022-04-16-rfm_analysis/index.markdown

 **Limites**

 The statistical approach for segmentation is a good tool BUT not every time.
 Indeed, it’s very useful when we need a one-shot segmentation i.e. when it doesn’t require frequents update.
 But when the segmentation needs to be updated frequently.
 It’s a highly costly method.
 And that is what we're faced here with the online store dataset.
 In facts, for an online store, customer data are frequently updated.
 Customers’ behaviour change frequently: some of them disappear, new customers are acquired, some customers change segment, etc. In this scenario, the statistical approach isn't the best option.
 Instead, companies can use a Managerial Segmentation (set of rules) to perform the RFM segmentation.
+In one next post, we are going to show how to impplement a managerial segmentation in R.